 China has some of the largest and busiest airports anywhere.
-Booking a Meet and Assist Service will make passing through the airport fast and easy.
-Our Fast Track local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.
+Two of the biggest are in Shanghai.
+Booking a Meet and Assist Service at either will make passing through it fast and easy.
+Our local greeters help bypass the lines for a quick arrival, a smooth departure, or a successful connection.

-Fast Track’s service adds a first class feel, usually reserved for VIPs and celebrities.
-It will include an airside greeting at the airbridge, and fast-tracking help through border controls.
-Our reservation team & booking system will help you book the exact service you need.
+Shanghai Fast Track’s service adds a first class feel, usually reserved for local Chinese VIPs.
+You will be met at the airbridge, and given fast-tracking help through border controls.
+And there is an Elite VIP option too for top level privacy.
+We will help you book the service you need. 机场VIP快速通道服务

 On arrival Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.